 The Larco Museum

-In 2017 the Larco Museum won Trip Advisors award for the top 25 museums in the world.
-The Larco Museum (Museo Arqueológico Rafael Larco Herrera) is a privately-owned museum of pre-Columbian art that is well worth a visit.
-If you have a chance to get to Guayacamin in Quito then they are worth comparing.
-The Larco museum is housed in an 18th-century vice-royal structure that has been built on top of a 7th-century pre-Columbian pyramid.
+This year (2017) the Larco Museum won Trip Advisors award for the top 25 museums in the world.
+The Larco Museum (Museo Arqueológico Rafael Larco Herrera) is a privately-owned museum of pre-Columbian art.
+The museum is housed in an 18th-century vice-royal building built over a 7th-century pre-Columbian pyramid.

 1. Get in touch with more than 5000 years of ancient Peruvian history and the intimate bond that existed between pre-Columbian societies and the natural world.